jkeen/ember-data-prismic/README.md

 ```

 ## Still to do
+- Pagination support

+- Advanced queries

-1. Make a generator to create a prismic backed model, along with the ids inherited and a comment of the inherited fields
+- Make a generator to create a prismic backed model, along with the ids inherited and a comment of the inherited fields

-2. Make the slices real models that the adapter inserts into the store.
+- Make the slices real models that the adapter inserts into the store.
 Maybe by default if the slice on prismic is named "gallery", the data adapter will automatically look for a model called "prismic-slice-gallery"?

 ------------------------------------------------------------------------------